Pokemon Sugar Cookies Recipe

 You will need a Poke Ball Cookie cutter for cutting out the cookies.

-When rolling out the cookie dough, flour is going to be your best friend.
-Make sure your surface is floured and that you keep flour on your rolling pin.
+When rolling out the cookie dough, flour will be your best friend.
+Ensure your surface is floured and that you keep flour on your rolling pin.

 I love using royal icing for my sugar cookies.
 It allows you to create super cute designs.

-I worked with one color of icing at a time when making these cookies.
-I started with the white first since I didn’t have to add color to it.
+When making these cookies, I worked with one color of icing at a time.
+I started with the white first since I didn’t have to add color.

 For decorating, I used a number 2 tip and disposable decorating bags.